uerten/Stackoverflow-Survey-Analysis/README.md

 3. \data\2020\survey_results_public.csv: 2020 survey results in csv format
 4. \data\2021\survey_results_public.csv: 2021 survey results in csv format

+Survey results are stored in data.rar file in this repo because of github file limit.
+You can unrar the file or download survey results from the link in [Installation](#installation) section

 ## Results <a name="results"></a>

 Findings can be found in notebook and blog post I shared [here]()